SOAR Student Leaders (Toledo Campus)Jump to related links

 All applicants must:

-- Be a full-time Mercy College student and remain enrolled through the Fall 2019 semester.
+- Be a full-time or part-time Mercy College student and remain enrolled through the Fall 2019 semester.

 - Be in good academic and student conduct standing.